-Requests for changes in the call schedule must be coordinated as early as possible with the person responsible for making the call schedule.
+Requests for changes in the call schedule must be coordinated as early as possible with the administrative chief who is responsible for making the monthly call schedules.
 Requests are usually honored on a first come, first served basis.
 "On Call" days differ on each rotation and hospital:

-Riverside University Health System: The administrative chief resident and program coordinator coordinate the call schedule.
+Riverside University Health System: The administrative chief residents together with the program coordinator will work arrange a fair and complete call schedule, taking into account CME leave, and vacation that have already been approved.
 The coordinator may be contacted at 951-486-4381.
-All time off requests must be received no less than 45 days prior to the start of the month you wish time off in.
+All time-off requests must be received no less than 45 days prior to the 1st day of the month you wish time off.

-Loma Linda University Medical Center: Dr. Moores and the program coordinator coordinate the call schedule for The Department of Pediatric Surgery and can be reached at 909-558-4619.
-Dr. deVera and Jaime Adair coordinate the call schedule for the Department of Transplant Surgery and can be contacted at 909-558-3650.
+Loma Linda University Medical Center: Dr. DeVera and Jaime Adair coordinate the call schedule for the Department of Transplant Surgery and can be contacted at 909-558-3650.